nanograv/holodeck/docs/source/getting_started.rst

 -------------------------

 For more details, see the document :doc:`Getting Started: Calculating Gravitational Waves <calc_gws>`.
+For the implementation of much of the gravitational wave calculations, see the :mod:`GravWaves submodule <holodeck.gravwaves>`.

 The chirp-mass is defined as: :math:`\mathcal{M} \equiv \frac{\left(m_1 m_2\right)^{3/5}}{M^{1/5}} = M \frac{q^{3/5}}{\left(1 + q\right)^{6/5}}`, for a total mass :math:`M = m_1 + m_2`, and mass-ratio :math:`q \equiv m_2 / m_1 \leq 1`.